 If you have a physically demanding job, you may need up to two weeks to recover before returning to work.

 What results can I expect from a vasectomy reversal?

-The success rate for vasoepididymostomy depends on several factors, including the experience of the surgeon and the location of the blockage.
+Your success rate for a vasectomy reversal depends on several factors, including the experience of your healthcare provider, your partner’s age and the location of your blockages.

-Pain can be resolved in more than 80% of men with a vasectomy reversal.
-Men who have a successful reversal report lower pain scores than those without a successful reversal.
+Pain goes away in more than 80% of people who have a successful vasectomy reversal because of pain after a vasectomy.

 Schedule a follow-up appointment with your healthcare provider.
 They’ll want to check your incision and take your stitches out after about a week.